*Only available for NPP enabled bank accounts

 Consider re-mortgaging your house or moving to a house with lower rent.
 Are the kids starting to move out?
 Do you still need that extra space at home?

 Cut down your daily expenses by eating out less.
 Remember to bring the leftovers to work in a container (good for the environment too!).
 That way, when it comes to the weekend and you want to treat yourself, it’ll feel that much better.
 Preparing your food also gives you more control over your health and diet.
-Try some of these easy lunch ideas that are perfect for work.

 Spend more time in the outdoors.
 It’s free and is full of and health benefits.
 Camping and trekking are easily affordable and accessible ways to get away from spending too much money on the weekend.
 You’ll improve your physical, mental and emotional wellbeing.